Manitoba Act, 1870: Background

 The Province of Manitoba was previously the area settled by the people of the Red River Colony.

-In 1884, Manitoba was organized in many different municipalities.
-The county of Selkirk, Manitoba happened to be one of the regions that had to be split up for the purpose of creating townships.
 This area was originally a part of Rupert's Land, which was where the fur traders did the majority of their hunting and trapping.
 Rupert's Land was controlled by the Hudson's Bay Company (HBC), the largest fur trading company of its time.
 In the late 1860s, the HBC surrendered the land to the British Crown, through the Rupert's Land Act 1868.
-This caused severe controversy specifically in the area of the Red River Colony:. in the eyes of the British Crown and the Canadian government, the land was seen to be owned by the HBC, even though Indigenous and Métis people lived there.
+This caused severe controversy, specifically in the area of the Red River Colony: in the eyes of the British Crown and the Canadian government, the land was seen to be owned by the HBC, even though Indigenous and Métis people lived there.
 The Canadian government paid £300,000 for Rupert's Land, becoming the largest land purchase to date for the Canadian government.

 Once the Canadian government claimed the land from the HBC, they began to set up Members of Parliament.
 William McDougall was appointed to be the Lieutenant Governor of Rupert's Land and the North-Western Territory in 1869.
 In September 1869, McDougall set out to Red River, accompanied by many administrative officers.
 The Métis were not consulted upon these government actions, thus causing a great amount of uproar and distress.